How to Use the Paris Metro

 Arts et Métiers station| ©Clicsouris

 The Paris Metro is not only an excellent means of transport, but some of its stations are genuine tourist attractions.
-Several of the oldest stations still feature Art Nouveau entrances designed by Hector Guimard, while other more modern stations stand out for their originality:
+Several of the oldest stations retain their Art Nouveau entrances designed by Hector Guimard, while other more modern stations stand out for their originality:

 • Arts et Métiers station (lines 3 and 11): interior covered with copper plates inspired by the world of Jules Verne and the Museum of Arts and Crafts.